Epcot: 2010s–present: Transformation and redesign

 In late spring of 2025, Epcot debuted GEO‑82, a 21-and‑over cocktail lounge hidden behind the Spaceship Earth geodesic sphere.
 The adults-only venue features craft cocktails, small plates, and reservation-only fireworks‑viewing experiences.
 On July 22, 2025, it was announced that Diver Look-Out Chambers would return in the Seas Pavilion, which was became part of the section of World Nature at Epcot, since the demonstration was being temporarily closed and the Future World area was permanently closed due to the COVID-19 pandemic five years ago.

-On October 5, 2025, it was announced that the Frozen Ever After attraction in the Norway Pavilion at Epcot will receive upgrades, including the audio-animatronic figures, using updated technology currently in use on the newer World of Frozen attraction at Hong Kong Disneyland, when the upgrades could be completed as early as next year.
-On October 20, 2025, it was announced that two different versions of the attraction as Soarin' Around the World will be temporarily closed soon to make way for a new film, Soarin' Across America, which will both be premiere on Summer 2026 in Grizzly Peak at Disney California Adventure and in The Land Pavilion at EPCOT's World Nature, for the 250th anniversary celebration of United States.
+On October 5, 2025, it was announced that the Frozen Ever After attraction in the Norway Pavilion at Epcot will receive upgrades, including the audio-animatronic figures, using updated technology introduced in the newer World of Frozen attraction at Hong Kong Disneyland, when the upgrades could be completed on February 12, 2026.
+On October 20, 2025, it was announced that two different versions of the attraction as Soarin' Around the World will be temporarily closed soon to make way for a new film, Soarin' Across America, which will premiere on May 26, 2026 in The Land Pavilion at EPCOT's World Nature, after it was announced that the Florida version of the attraction will be permanently closed on May 13, 2026, and on July 2, 2026 in Grizzly Peak at Disney California Adventure and, for the 250th anniversary celebration of United States.
 On November 10, 2025, it was announced that the attraction, Remy's Ratatouille Adventure, was temporarily closed for a short refurbishment until it was reopened and debuts a 2D conversion on November 14, 2025 in France Pavilion at EPCOT's World Showcase.

+In June 2026, since Refreshment Port in EPCOT's World Showcase, are now permanently closed on January 12, 2026, it was announced that a new dining space called La Poutinerie, sponsored by Air Canada, which will be open on July 1, 2026 in Canada Pavilion at EPCOT, and the menu have been revealed.
+More details were released in August 2026 at D23: The Ultimate Disney Fan Event 2026, which revealed that two attractions in World Celebration, where Spaceship Earth will receive updates (which is rather than using the Our Shared Story subtitle) that expand its story from human communication to the broader theme of human connection, and Journey into Imagination will also receive updates that Dreamfinder will return and Figment will be reunited to the attraction.